hippiehunter/dblbook/src/common/control_flow.md

     case num of
     begincase
     1-5:  Console.WriteLine("The number is between 1 and 5")
-    6-9:  Console.WriteLine("YThe number is between 6 and 9")
+    6-9:  Console.WriteLine("The number is between 6 and 9")
     10-15:  Console.WriteLine("The number is between 10 and 15")
     endcase